GalSalomon/rotten_tomatoes_scraping/README.md

 * Scraping useful data from the soup objects, by filtering HTML tags and classes.
 * Arranging data in a pandas dataframe.
 * Exporting the dataframe to an out.csv file

+### Conf and env files:
+* Conf.py will contain OMDB_API_URL, BATCH_SIZE for grequest scraping function, and the URL of the 100 best movies on Rotten Tomatoes.
+* .env file will contain the local database login credentials.

 ### SQL Scheme Diagram